 Ready to ship an AI call assistant that actually converts?

 Either way, Fora Soft has shipped the pattern you’re about to build.
-Bring a call recording, a flow diagram, and your compliance envelope; we’ll return with a stack shortlist, a cost model, and a 12-week delivery plan.
+Bring a call recording, a flow diagram, and your compliance envelope; we’ll return a stack shortlist, a cost model, and a 12-week delivery plan.